RFC1918-hub/contrast/_posts/threathunting/2021-06-24-Threathunting-PowerShell-remoting-for-lateral-movement.md

 **Use case 1 (evil-winrm):**

-Connecting from my KALI instance to DEALER through evil-winrm for lateral movement.
+Connecting from my KALI instance to DEALER using evil-winrm.

 ```bash
 ┌──(kali㉿kali)-[~/Documents/projects]